jzhang418/twitter_sentiment/README.md

 ## Backend

 Since we need to do sentiment/topic/bot analysis in our App, we choose Python as our backend programming language.
-Python has extensive data processing and machine learning libraries, so it's a perfect fit for us.
+Python has extensive data extraction, data processing and machine learning libraries, so it's a perfect fit for us.
 As far as backend framework is concerned, both Django and Flask are based on Python language.
-As a full-stack web framework, Django has more features and suitable for large web application, but Flask is more lightweight for developing small web applications as ours, so we choose it as our backend framework.
+Flask is lightweitht for quickly developing small and simple application, however our App needs user sign in and login capabilities and Django as a full-stack web framework already have infrastruture for authentication, so we choose it as our backend framework.

+## Analysis

+### Bot analysis
+We use Botometer API to do Bot analysis.

+### Sentiment analysis
+We tried both Python NLTK and Google natural language API.
+In order to reduce the total API call latency to reduce the impact on frontend user experience, we use Python NLTK libary for sentiment analysis now but we can easily switch to Google natural language API if needed.

+### Entity (topic) analysis
+We use Google natural language API for entity/topic analysis

 ## API